codeface-io/SwiftObserver/README.md

 }
 ```

-The observations in which an *observable* is involved stop automatically when the *observable* dies, so it doesn't need to do anything in `deinit`.
-But it can always stop all its observations via `observable.stopObservations()`.
+You can stop an *observable's* observations via `observable.stopObservations()`.
+But when an *observable* dies, it automatically stops all its observations, so you don't need to do anything in its `deinit`.

 Forgetting some observations wouldn't waste significant memory.
 But you should understand, control and express the mechanics of your code to a degree that prevents systemic leaks.